webtoknow/fx-trading-app/04_Backend_Development/Theory/README.md

 }
 ```

+Now, using DI, the store object simply declares that it needs an item, via a constructor.
+You can declare you need an object via DI with constructor, setter or simply via a field that is annotated with a special annotation.
+The IoC container is smart enough to use reflection or whatever means to provide an instance to a specific field.

+Exercise: which way do you think it is the recommended way to declare a dependency?

-An IoC container is a common characteristic of frameworks that implement IoC.
+An IoC container is a common characteristic of frameworks that provide dependency injection.

-In Spring, the container is responsible for instantiating, configuring and assembling objects known as beans, as well as managing their lifecycles.
+# 4.2 Spring / Spring Boot

+**Spring** is a framework providing a comprehensive programming and configuration model for modern Java-based enterprise applications - on any kind of deployment platform.

+It separates the construction of objects from the logic that uses them.
+The Spring container doesn't manage only the construction of objects, but also their entire lifecycle, until destruction.
+It comes with features like Dependency Injection, and out of the box modules like:

+- Spring JDBC
+- Spring MVC
+- Spring Security
+- Spring AOP
+- Spring ORM
+- Spring Test

+Beans are the objects managed by Spring IoC container.
+The context is the engine of Spring, where beans reside.
+It is also responsible for wiring everything together, for instance to create first the
+dependency tree, and then providing the instances as they are required.

+`@Autowired` is an annotation specific to Spring.
+The Spring IoC container has annotation processors, that are handling specific annotations at runtime.
+Therefore, when the application starts, it looks
+for the `@SpringBootApplication` annotation or others (if only using Spring instead of Spring Boot), in order to know where to scan the beans and these annotations, to finally build the dependency graph.

+**Spring Boot** is an extension of the Spring framework, which eliminates the boilerplate configurations required for setting up a Spring application.

+Spring Boot features:
+- starter dependencies to simplify the build and application configuration
+- embedded server to avoid complexity in application deployment
+- metrics, health check, and externalized configuration
+- automatic configuration for Spring functionality, whenever possible
+- simpler annotations, like `@SpringBootApplication`, automatically scanning the current package and auto-configuring using default configurations

-To enable component scanning and autoconfiguration of beans in Spring, the main method should be annotated with @SpringBootApplication.
+To enable component scanning and autoconfiguration of beans in Spring Boot, the main method should be annotated with `@SpringBootApplication`.

 ```Java
 @SpringBootApplication